Loudspeaker: Full-range drivers

 Full-range drivers often employ an additional cone called a whizzer: a small, light cone attached to the joint between the voice coil and the primary cone.
 The whizzer cone extends the high-frequency response of the driver and broadens its high-frequency directivity, which would otherwise be greatly narrowed due to the outer diameter cone material failing to keep up with the central voice coil at higher frequencies.
 The main cone in a whizzer design is manufactured so as to flex more in the outer diameter than in the center.
 The result is that the main cone delivers low frequencies and the whizzer cone contributes most of the higher frequencies.
 Since the whizzer cone is smaller than the main diaphragm, output dispersion at high frequencies is improved relative to an equivalent single larger diaphragm.

 Limited-range drivers, also used alone, are typically found in computers, toys, and clock radios.
 These drivers are less elaborate and less expensive than wide-range drivers, and they may be severely compromised to fit into very small mounting locations.
 In these applications, sound quality is a low priority.

+A related approach combines multiple identical full-range drivers with active equalization.
+A well-known example is the Bose 901 loudspeaker, introduced in 1968 by Bose.
+The 901 uses nine small full-range drivers and no passive crossover network.
+Overall frequency response is instead established by an external active equalizer.
+The system architecture is described in Bose patents on loudspeaker equalization, and has been examined in later technical reviews of equalized multi-driver loudspeaker systems, including analyzes of the 901.